 Description: The student is familiarized with professional fiction writing through the short story, with a focus on idea generation, scene setting, characterization and plot.
 Other forms of fiction writing, appropriate to student needs and interests, such as gaming, screenplays, or works of various lengths, are discussed.
-Offered Fall Semester, as needed.
+Offered Fall Semester, annually.
+Cross-listed with GEND 310 and IMED 320